 Q6.
 What are Kernel modules in Linux?

-The Kernel modules are the set of programs or code which can be loaded as per the requirement or demand which can be implemented without the process of rebooting the system.
+The Kernel modules are a set of programs or code that can be loaded as per requirements or demands.
+They can be implemented without the process of rebooting the system.
 Each and every kernel is a module and is easily loadable.
-There will also be an automatic module handling.
+There also exists the process of automatic module handling.

 Q7.
 What is umask and what is its use in Linux?